MartinBernstorff/gokid/README.md

 gk n "my new PR"
 ```

-## Usage
+## Settings
-Write the default config to the current directory, and you are ready to go! 🚀
+Write the default config to the current directory:

 ```bash
 gk init